-The winners of this week's Attendance Award are 6S with 98%.
+The winners of this week's Attendance Award are 1HY and 6S with 100%.
 Well done!

 Last year the school had an increase in its attendance for the third year in a row.